7 Tips on How to Make Money When You Retire at the Age of 70

-There are many money matters that change on or around your 70th birthday.
+Many money matters change on or around your 70th birthday.
 Some things stop, some things start, and some options become more attractive as you age.
-As we are living longer, it will make sense to consider waiting until 70 to retire, but even if you are retiring earlier, you'll want to know about the seven things below that change about the time you turn 70.
+As we're living longer, it may make sense to consider waiting until the age of 70 to retire, but even if you're retiring earlier, you'll want to know about the seven things below that change about the time you turn 70.

 Social Security Benefits Stop Accumulating at 70

 Up until age 70, your Social Security benefits accumulate delayed retirement credits.
 As a result, there is a significant benefit to deferring Social Security.

 If you defer your Social Security benefits until the age of 70, you'll get 132 percent of the monthly benefit because you delayed getting benefits for 48 months according to the Social Security Administration.

 However, there is no benefit for waiting past age 70 to start collecting your benefits, but for many people, married couples, in particular, there can be a great benefit to having the highest earning spouse delay the start of their Social Security benefits until age 70.